2021 Atlantic hurricane season

 Hurricane Ida became the deadliest and most destructive tropical cyclone of the season after striking southeastern Louisiana at Category 4 strength in late August, 16 years to the day after Hurricane Katrina decimated that same region.
 After devastating Louisiana and moving farther inland, Ida caused catastrophic flooding and spawned several destructive tornadoes across the Northeastern United States.
 Damage estimates from the storm exceeded $75 billion, contributing to over 93% of the total damage done in the season.
 Additionally, Ida killed 107 people, directly or indirectly, throughout the impacted regions.
 In September, Hurricane Larry peaked as a powerful Category 3 hurricane over the open Atlantic before making landfall in the Canadian province of Newfoundland and Labrador as a Category 1 hurricane.
 Later in the month, Hurricane Nicholas moved erratically both on- and offshore the coasts of Texas and Louisiana.
-Freshwater flooding, coastal flooding, and winds generated by Nicholas left about $1 billion in damage.
+Freshwater flooding, coastal flooding, and winds generated by Nicholas left about $1.1 billion in damage.
 Hurricane Sam became the most intense system of the season, peaking as a strong Category 4 hurricane in late September.
-Tropical cyclones during this season collectively caused 194 deaths and nearly $81 billion in damage, making it one of the costliest Atlantic hurricane seasons on record.
+Tropical cyclones during this season collectively caused 194 deaths and nearly $80.78 billion in damage, making it one of the costliest Atlantic hurricane seasons on record.

 Nearly all forecasting agencies predicted above-average activity during the season, due to expectations of abnormally warm sea surface temperatures, the unlikelihood of an El Niño, and the possibility of a La Niña.
 Although these forecasted conditions transpired during the season, the agencies slightly underestimated the number of named storms, but nearly all were fairly accurate with the number of hurricanes and major hurricanes.
-This season, the National Hurricane Center (NHC) began issuing regular Tropical Weather Outlooks on May 15, two weeks earlier than it has done in the past.
+This season, the National Hurricane Center (NHC) began issuing regular Tropical Weather Outlooks on May 15, two weeks earlier than it had done in the past.
 The change was implemented given that named systems had formed in the Atlantic Ocean prior to the start of the season in each of the preceding six cycles.
 Prior to the start of the season, NOAA deployed five modified hurricane-class saildrones at key locations around the basin, and in September, one of the vessels was in position to obtain video and data from inside Hurricane Sam.
 It was the first-ever research vessel to venture inside the middle of a major hurricane.